DuaneScheepersWebDeveloper/DuaneScheepersWebDeveloper/README.md

  I have previously also completed an online Udemy Full Stack developer Bootcamp with Angela Yu to learn the basics of web development such as HTML, CSS, Javascript, Node and React .

-I do tend to lean towards Front-end.
-I enjoy bringing website to life with design and function.
 </div>